tockawaffle/DNS-AutoChanger/README.md

 Well, this might seem something rather useless if you have a fixed IP address.
 If you don't, then this might actually help someone in the future.

-This script is quite simple, it doesn't really handle all errors that could happen, but it works the way it's supposed to.
+This script is quite simple, it doesn't really handle all errors that could happen, but it works the way it's supposed to (Most of the times).

+## Disclaimer

+License can be found at the root directory of this project.

+I am not responsible for how you'll use this or how you'll modify it.

+The startup commands are mainly for linux machines (tested with CentOS 7).
+It'll use PM2 to manage it, you can see if this is working by using the command "pm2 list" with sudo permissions.

+You'll also need typescript, ts-node and obviously, NodeJS v16 installed globally.

 ## FAQ